amckinnell/packman-metrics/README.md

 Command for generating the logifle for anaylsis:
 > git log --pretty=format:'[%h] %an %ad %s' --date=short --numstat --after=2014-01-01 > logfile.log

-Use the metrics.rb Ruby script to generate the raw PackManager code metrics.
+Use the metrics.rb script to generate the raw PackManager code metrics.
+The raw metrics are written to the out/ folder.

-Use the filter.rb Ruby script to filter some of the raw PackManager code metrics.
+Use the filter.rb script to filter some of the raw PackManager code metrics.
-The black list of lines to filter out is specified in the filters/ folder.
+The blacklists that controls filtering are specified in the filters/ folder.